High-Efficiency Resonant Beam Charging and Communication: Scheme analysis and model establishment

 \subsection{Electric Power output and Spectral Efficiency}

-According to Section II.A, the external beam with signal will output from the reflector M2 at the receiver.
-Then, the beam splitter can divide the external beam into two.
-One part will be transferred to the PV cell for electric energy harvesting (EH).
-The other part will be caught by the APD for data receiving.
+As outlined in Section II.A, the external beam carrying the signal will emerge from reflector M2 at the receiver's end.
+Subsequently, a beam splitter is employed to divide this external beam into two distinct paths.
+One portion is directed towards the photovoltaic (PV) cell, facilitating electric energy harvesting (EH).
+The other portion is captured by the Avalanche Photodiode (APD) for the purpose of data reception.

 \emph{1) Electric power output}: Firstly, part of the external beam separated by the beam splitter is transmitted to the surface of the photovoltaic cell through a homogenizing waveguide.
 Then, the beam will be converted into electrical power output through photoelectric conversion.
 This process can be briefly expressed by the following formula \cite{zhang2018adaptive}: